 How to Prevent Clingy Behaviour and Separation Anxiety

-Cockapoos are at their healthiest and happiest in a family arrangement where there is going to be someone there for most of the time.
+Cockapoos are at their healthiest and happiest in a family arrangement where there is going to be someone there for most of the time so that’s why people are asking are cockapoos clingy.
 However, all dogs have to learn to be happy and content in their own company for some of the time.
 That is why it is important to establish boundaries and a routine, even from the very moment you bring your new puppy home.
 This schedule will give your Cockapoo security and will help learn what they can expect.

 Obviously, you need to spend a lot of time with your Cockapoo and avoid leaving them on their own for long.
 That being said, you still need to work on teaching your dog that it is okay for them to be in one room while you go into another and that they are sometimes going to be home alone without you there.

 The best way to acclimatise them to it is by taking it slowly and only leaving them for short periods.
+A cockapoo really is a velcro dog.
 Then, with each time you could start increasing the duration you are out of the house.
 The general rule of thumb that anything more than approximately four hours in a single time, is too much, even for the most well-behaved dogs.

 The Tv or even the radio is also good for providing company for them as the background noise can give your dog reassurance.

-So, although it is possible for your dog to be too clingy, Cockapoos are not usually clingy from the get-go.
-By putting some of the tips in place from the beginning of your life together, you can avoid it becoming a problem.
-Even when it does, there are still plenty of things you can do to control and manage it.
-Remember, no dog should be left alone for an incredibly long time without any human interaction, regardless if it’s a Cockapoo or something else.
+In summary to the question “why are cockapoos so clingy” – Yes, they are.
+Although it is possible for your dog to be too clingy, Cockapoos are not usually clingy from the get-go.
+By putting some tips in place from the beginning of your life together, you can avoid it becoming a problem.
+Even when it does, you can still do plenty of things to control and manage it.
+Remember, no dog should be left alone for an incredibly long time without human interaction, regardless of whether it’s a Cockapoo or something else.